Why should you choose to study the health sciences at Malone?

 Majors are taught only by professors who have earned doctorate degrees.

-Community Health Education requires internships – and our students have obtained internships from a variety of locations: Cleveland Clinic, Canton City Health Department, patient education in hospitals, the Prescription Network, American Cancer Society, American Red Cross, etc.
+Community and Public Health Promotion requires internships – and our students have obtained internships from a variety of locations: Cleveland Clinic, Canton City Health Department, patient education in hospitals, the Prescription Network, American Cancer Society, American Red Cross, etc.

 You’re given a chance to think about your faith – and incorporate it into your work in numerous ways, regardless of if you’re allowed to verbalize it.

-Both majors and minors (minors with a few additional hours) in the Health Sciences allow you to sit for the National Certified Health Education Specialist (CHES) exam.
+Both majors and a minor in Community Public Health Promotion (with a few additional hours) in the Health Sciences allow you to sit for the National Certified Health Education Specialist (CHES) exam.
 In recent years, Malone students have had a 100 percent pass rate!
 Our pass rate for the Praxis exam (taken by teacher candidates who have completed the Health Education PreK-12 major or minor with a few additional hours) also has been 100 percent!